Chris Skinner Memorial Law Essay Competition

 You can apply by emailing your entry to email@example.com.
 It must be accompanied by an entry form with all sections completed.
 It can be in Word or PDF format.
 You can only send one entry.

-The closing date for the competition will be 9pm on 26th February 2018.
-The winner and those highly commended will be notified no later than 28th March 2018.
+The closing date for the competition will be 9pm on Sunday 3rd March 2019.

-If you have any queries regarding this competition, please contact Fiona Anthony, Professional Support Lawyer, at email@example.com.
+Good luck!
+If you have any queries regarding this competition, please contact Fiona Anthony at firstname.lastname@example.org.

 Megan Reeve, a Year 12 student at Paston College Sixth Form, was the winner of the 2017/2018 Chris Skinner Memorial Law Essay Competition.
 All the entries were of a very high standard but the judging panel felt that Megan’s stood out.
 The judges commented that Megan set out her arguments coherently, considered the relevant law and reached a clear, well-reasoned conclusion.